Donald Trump has said he will speak to Vladimir Putin on Tuesday as military chiefs prepare to discuss peacekeeping plans in London.

 Asked about the planned call, Kremlin spokesman Dmitry Peskov said: “Yes, that’s how it is.
 Such a conversation is planned for Tuesday.”

-Mr Trump said a lot of work had been done over the weekend and he thought Washington had a very good chance of bringing the Ukraine war to an end.
+Mr Trump said a lot of work had been done on the related issues over the weekend and he thought Washington had a very good chance of bringing the Ukraine war to an end.

 Although Ukrainian president Volodymyr Zelenskiy has accepted the proposed unconditional ceasefire, the Russian president has said Ukraine must agree to give up its ambitions of joining the North Atlantic Treaty Organisation (Nato) and cede territory to Russia before any pause in hostilities.

-UK prime minister Keir Starmer has accused Mr Putin of seeking to “delay” a ceasefire, while French president Emmanuel Macron has said the Russian president “does not seem to be sincerely seeking peace.
+Also on Monday, British prime minister Keir Starmer accused Mr Putin of seeking to “delay” a ceasefire, while French president Emmanuel Macron said the Russian president “does not seem to be sincerely seeking peace”.

-But on Sunday, Mr Witkoff insisted that Mr Putin was making “a constructive effort” and that the upcoming call with Mr Trump showed there was “positive momentum”.
+On Sunday, Mr Witkoff had insisted that Mr Putin was making “a constructive effort” and that the upcoming call with Mr Trump showed there was “positive momentum”.

 While flying from Florida to Washington on Air Force One on Sunday evening, Mr Trump told reporters the aim of his conversation with Mr Putin will be to bring the conflict “to an end”.